 - completed 450 practice hours over 3 years

-- competed a return to practice programme, or
+- completed a return to practice programme, or

 - completed a test of competence